Oral Health

 • Four-year universities

-An accredited program usually takes three years to complete.
+An accredited dental hygiene program usually takes three years to complete.
+Students must complete general education courses and all dental hygienist requirements for education.
 This includes a significant amount of hands-on clinical time.

-Students go on to obtain their dental hygienist license.
-Licensure is required to work as a hygienist (according to state laws).
+Prospective dental hygienists must obtain their dental hygienist license.
+Licensure is required to work as a hygienist, according to state laws.

 Obtaining the license includes passing the NBDHE clinical examination.
 It also involves paying any fees associated with testing and licensing.

-Some hygienists work in the field and continue at that same dental practice once they are licensed.
+Some hygienists work in the field and continue at that same dental practice once licensed.

 Some hygienists go on to obtain their bachelor’s or master’s degree to further their careers.
-This allows hygienists to work in public health programs, conduct research, or pursue other career paths.
+This allows hygienists to work in public or school health programs, conduct research, or pursue other career paths.

 Many states now allow dental hygienists to train and become expanded-function hygienists.
 This gives them more responsibilities and enables them to perform more extensive treatments.